 What is mental health?

-The term ‘Mental Health’ covers a person’s wellbeing; social, psychological and emotional.
-It is important at all stages in our life.
+- The term ‘Mental Health’ covers a person’s wellbeing; social, psychological and emotional.
+Like physical health, everyone has it, and It is important at all stages in our life.

 Why is our Mental Health important?

 Mental Health is important because it affects all areas of our lives – impacting on our ability to concentrate, learn and be successful, as well as our capacity for building and sustaining relationships.
 It can also impact upon our ability to cope with change and transitions.

 Who will know if I am accessing support?